devanshdalmia01/CurriculumAuthoringTool/README.md

 ## Future Scope

 -   Save data in local storage, so that the data remains even after refresh
+-   Add support for Tab and Shift+Tab to increase or decrease indent levels respectively
 -   Make UI adaptive
 -   Make backend and store data in cloud and make login logout features